Vinayak-Kannan/grafana-compile-break-dashboard/README.md

 [External Link to Grafana Dashboard](https://hpmldebug.grafana.net/public-dashboards/ad228f34c4bf4d33ada79c27157ac974)

-We successfully developed a fully automated pipeline and a sample dashboard with ingested compilation data, metrics, and logs is shown at the link above.
+We successfully developed a fully automated pipeline and show at the link above a sample dashboard with ingested compilation data, metrics, and logs.
 Here we monitor compilation graph breaks by model family, model, and break reasons over time for various sample Audio and Computer Vision models.

-This infrastructure can be easily extended to ingest other metrics and logs, and this raw data can be manipulated using the variety of Grafana operations and dashboards.
-Other models can also be plugged in such as those in the IBM Foundation Model Stack.
+**Our key contrbution is that this infrastructure can be easily extended to ingest other metrics and logs, and the raw data can be manipulated using the variety of Grafana operations to generate more advanced dashboards.
+Other models, such as those in the IBM Foundation Model Stack, can also be plugged in**

 ---